Visit the Business Credit Center to learn how you can successfully obtain and build credit.

 Q: How does a home-based business owner shop for these policies?

-A: You can obtain quotes online for many types of insurance policies and you should talk to your current insurance agent if you have one.
-Seek recommendations from other business owners if you don't have an agent.
-Shop around with respectable carriers — you want to be sure the company will be there when you need to make a claim and the process will not be difficult.
-For larger businesses, you may need to work with an industry expert and a business attorney who understands your industry.
+A: You can obtain quotes online for many types of insurance policies.
+Talk to your insurance agent, or contact Wells Fargo Insurance for help.
 An insurance agent or broker can help you shop for specific coverage; an attorney can advise you on the proper structure for your business (sole proprietor, limited liability company, etc.), and work with the insurance broker so the coverage works for your type of business.
-Even if you rent, you should also seriously consider renters insurance as a small business owner.